cshum/level-transactions/README.md

 ###tx.put(key, value, [options], [callback])

-`put()` inserts/updates data into transaction object when lock acquired, will only be applied into store upon successful commit.
+`put()` inserts/updates data into transaction object when lock acquired, will only be applied upon successful commit.
-Any errors will cause a rollback.

 ###tx.del(key, [options], [callback])

 `del()` removes data from transaction object, will only be applied upon successful commit.
-Any errors will cause a rollback.

-###tx.defer(fn)
+###tx.defer(task)

 Deferring execution order,
-which adds an asynchronous `fn` function to the transaction queue.
+which adds an asynchronous `task` function to the transaction queue.

-`fn` is provided with a `callback` function, should be invoked when the task has finished.
+`task` is provided with a `callback` function, should be invoked when the task has finished.

 Callback with error argument will result in rollback of transaction.